grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Percy looked at the rusting bulbous hulk alongside her boat and doubted there was any class of vessel that would accept it.

-Shakes continued, "Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat --- the _Gnat_ is the name --- can _dive_.
+Shakes continued, "Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat --- _Gnat_ is the name --- can _dive_.
 Run a bit under water, just enough to get away from any curious onlookers."

 "How deep?" asked Hemi.